 Las Vegas Taxi Accidents Attorney

 Although rideshare services such as Uber and Lyft are increasingly taking customers from taxi operators, taxis remain a popular form of conveyance.
 This is especially true in Las Vegas, where the economy is built largely on attracting and serving a continuous stream of visitors.
 If you are involved in an accident involving a taxi, what are your options?
-An experienced Las Vegas taxi accident attorney at Cogburn Law Offices can help guide you along the path to making yourself whole again.
+An experienced Las Vegas car accident attorney at Cogburn Law Offices can help guide you along the path to making yourself whole again.

 When is a Taxi Driver a Taxi Driver?